Monitor Dedicated Gen 2 metrics

 By default, the graphs include all hosts and an average over the hosts.
 To select metrics for specific hosts, click Filter.

-The IDs for the hosts in the list for filtering do not match the IDs for interacting with a host, such as for accessing the environment using SSH.
+The IDs for the hosts in a list for metrics filtering will not match the IDs for interacting with a host, such as for accessing the environment using SSH.
+For example:

 To get the host ID from an SSH connection, SSH into the host: